tdtrung17693/TIL/Programming/Cohesion.md

 # Cohesion

+    Degree to which members of a class serve a unifying task or concept

+    Abstractions and design should allow related methods and fields to be together

     High cohesion is when a class that does a well defined job.
 Low cohesion is when a class does a lot of jobs that don't have much in common.

 ### Different types of Cohesion: